Opportunities for advanced, hands-on professional development for emerging artists.

 Applicants interested in an Assistantship in Directing, Stage Management, Lighting Design, and Scenic Design must have directed, stage managed, or designed a minimum of five theatre productions and/or live events (college/university productions qualify).
 Equivalent work in film, television and/or other relevant industry may also be considered.

-Additionally, if you’re selected you may be required to begin your tenure as early as October 2013 and complete your tenure as late as November 2014 near the end of the season.
-For this reason, applicants with the most time available between October 2013 and November 2014 have a higher probability of being eligible for participation.
-Applicants must be able to commit full time to the position.
+Additionally, if you’re selected you may be required to begin your tenure as early as October 2014 and complete your tenure as late as July 2015 near the end of the season.
+For this reason, applicants with the most time available between October 2014 and July 2015 have a higher probability of being eligible for participation.

 Apply for an Assistantship